umarhassan-mitodl/21g.044-fall-2011/content/pages/readings.md

 4: Introduction to Drama: _The Story of the Western Wing_
 {{< tdclose >}}
 {{< tdopen >}}
 Begin reading Wang, Shi-fu. _The Story of the Western Wing_.
 Edited and translated by Stephen H. West and Wilt L. Idema.
 University of California Press, 1995.
-ISBN: 9780520201842. \[Preview with [Google Books](http://books.google.com/books?id=Hxn1ZBMT9mIC&pg=PAfrontcover#v=onepage)\]
+ISBN: 9780520201842. \[Preview with {{% resource_link "54240e0e-4237-4a54-bf38-a56bc50da5bd" "Google Books" %}}\]
 {{< tdclose >}}

 {{< trclose >}}